seobeomjin/Soccer_Player_Clustering/README.md

 # 2019-2H part of DataBase Project "Mining a valuable soccer player"
 <br>
-This is the part of DataBase course Team project. <br>
+This is part of the DataBase course Team project.<br>
-The goal of program is providing uncatched insights for valuable soccer players. <br>
+The goal of the program is to provide unknown insights for valuable soccer players.<br>
-More specifically, for distingushing each characteristic, we applied K means clustering and then took PCA for visulization via dimensionality reduction.
+More specifically, for distinguishing each characteristic, we applied K means clustering and then took PCA for visualization via dimensionality reduction.